thenyouDi/web-accessibility-documentation/README.md

 # web-accessibility-documentation
 Documentation that can be handed off to Site Editors, Builders and Maintainers as additional insurance that accessibility standards will be maintained.

 **Current Status:** very much a work in progress.
-This will be updated with WCAG and section 508 standards do.
+This will be updated as WCAG and section 508 standards do.

 **Further Context:** https://www.w3.org/TR/WCAG20/